CSCI3100GroupProjectTutorApp/LanguageTutor/README.md

 ## Database

-Under the folder database, mongodb_utils is library for updating MongoDB database.
-Folder sqlite is the implementation of local sqlite storage where the data can be accessed under the data folder in the root directory.
+Under `database/` directory, mongodb_utils is library for updating MongoDB database. sqlite is the implementation of local sqlite storage where the data can be accessed under the data folder in the root directory.

 To check the content of the data :